seanauff/WOL-proxy/README.md

   * abcdef012345

+### Status Messages

+WOL-proxy will report its status on the `[MQTT_TOPIC_PREFIX]/status` topic via retained messages.
+WOL-Proxy reports `Online` once it connects to the broker.
+Upon disconnect, the broker will report `Offline`.

 ## Running via Docker

 Pull the image.
 If using raspberry pi or similar use `arm` in place of `[tag]`.
 The `latest` tag will pull the `amd64` image: